amboxer21/MotionDetection/README.md

 ---

 ### [Installing MotionDetection on your PI]
-> The rsync data works on both the Raspberry PI 3b and 4b!!
+> This is an installer script that needs to be run in the same directory as the decompressed pi tarball!
+The rsync data works on both the Raspberry PI 3b and 4b!!
 ```
 mountpoint=$(mount | awk '/mmcblk0p2/{print $3}');